Gjhakgp/NLP_Project/Readme.md

-## Event based argument Extraction
+## Argument Extraction and aggregation

 ## Steps to run